History of male homosexuality: 1800s

+Present day

+Among modern Middle Eastern countries, same-sex intercourse officially carries the death penalty in several nations, including Saudi Arabia and Iran.
+Today, governments in the Middle East often ignore, deny the existence of, or criminalize homosexuality.
+Then Iranian President Mahmoud Ahmadinejad, during his 2007 speech at Columbia University, asserted that there were no gay people in Iran.
+Gay people do live in Iran, however they are forced to keep their sexuality veiled from the society, funded and encouraged by government legislation and traditional norms.

+Oceania

 In many societies of Melanesia, especially in Papua New Guinea, same-sex relationships were an integral part of the culture until the middle of the last century.
 The Etoro and Marind-anim for example, even viewed heterosexuality as sinful and celebrated homosexuality instead.
 In many traditional Melanesian cultures a prepubertal boy would be paired with an older adolescent who would become his mentor and who would "inseminate" him (orally, anally, or topically, depending on the tribe) over a number of years in order for the younger to also reach puberty.
 Many Melanesian societies, however, have become hostile towards same-sex relationships since the introduction of Christianity by European missionaries.